Bruce McAvaney: Television career

+Self-reflective highlights

+When asked between 2018 and 2024 to ponder the greatest and most memorable calls of his career, according to his own estimation, McAvaney has specifically cited—in addition to his various callings of AFL grand finals, specifically highlighting the 2016 AFL Grand Final as his favourite Australian rules football call, his last co-commentary duty with Dennis Cometti—his calling of Cathy Freeman's gold medal in the 400 metres at the 2000 Olympics, Winx's third Cox Plate, Usain Bolt's multiple performances at the 2008 Olympics, Carl Lewis's win at the 1991 World Championships and 1992 Olympics, and Makybe Diva's history-making third-consecutive Melbourne Cup victory.
+Ultimately, McAvaney said on multiple occasions over this period that Freeman's 2000 victory was "probably the most important of my life as a caller ... and to be a tiny part of that is an incredible privilege".

 Awards

 McAvaney was awarded a Medal of the Order of Australia (OAM) in June 2002 for service to sports broadcasting, and to the community through charitable and sporting organisations.
 He was also inducted into the Sport Australia Hall of Fame in that year.

-In 2022, he was inducted into the TV Week Logie Hall of Fame becoming the second sports broadcaster to be inducted.
+In 2022, he was inducted into the TV Week Logie Hall of Fame, becoming the second sports broadcaster to be inducted.

+In June 2023, McAvaney was inducted into the Australian Football Hall of Fame.
+He is the eleventh media personality to be inducted into the code’s Hall of Fame.

+In September 2025, McAvaney was awarded a Veteran Pin from World Athletics.

 Personal life

 McAvaney's first marriage, to Merry, lasted from 1983 to 1991.
 He met his second wife Anne Johnson, a television journalist and producer, in 1993 while making the show Seasons.
-With her, he has two children, Sam and Alexandra.
+With her, he has two children, Sam (born 1994) and Alexandra (born 1997).

-He moved his family from Melbourne back to his home town of Adelaide in 1999.
+He moved his family from Melbourne back to his hometown of Adelaide in 1999.

-In March 2017 McAvaney revealed he had been diagnosed with chronic lymphocytic leukaemia.
+In March 2017, McAvaney revealed he had been diagnosed with chronic lymphocytic leukaemia.